masarapmabuhay/usbong-ios/README.md

 - iOS 9 SDK
 - Deployment Target: iOS 9 (will change to iOS 8 once [Phase 1](#phase-1) is finished)

-Open `usbong.xcodeproj`, the build the project.
-The recommended dependency manager is [Carthage](https://github.com/Carthage/Carthage).
-It is not yet used in this project.
+Open `usbong.xcodeproj`, then build the project.
+The recommended dependency manager is [Carthage](https://github.com/Carthage/Carthage), though, it is not yet used in this project.

 ## To-do
 ### Phase 1